SIGN IN

 “For My People” by Margaret WalkerBlack Hostory Month Poem By Margaret Walker

-Margaret Walker, a poet and novelist from Birmingham, Alabama addresses the devastating history of slavery and the continuing effects of racism that were, and are, still endured by people of color.
-In this poem written in the 1930s, Walker yearns for a better future for children and people of color where equality and freedom will heal the wounds of the past.
+This poem was written in the 1930s and expresses how Walker yearns for a better future for children and people of color, where equality and freedom will heal the wounds of the past.
 This collection of poetry awarded Walker as the first black woman to receive the Yale Series of Younger Poets award.

 “Nina’s Blues” by Cornelius EadyBlack History Month Poem By Cornelius Eady